Anthropology - Master of Arts

 Program Requirements

-Students selecting the thesis option must complete 33 hours of basic course work, as described below, plus 6 hours of thesis credit.
-Students selecting the non-thesis option must complete 39 hours of course work including an internship or special research project for 6 credits.
+Students selecting the thesis option must complete 30 hours of basic course work, plus 6 hours of thesis credit.
+Students selecting the non-thesis option must complete 36 hours of course work including an internship or special research project for 6 credits.
+The credits required for students selecting either the thesis or non-thesis options are distributed as follows:

 Prefix Title Credits